indieweb/wordpress-micropub/readme.txt

 * `define('MICROPUB_LOCAL_AUTH', '1')` - Disable this plugins built-in authentication.
 * `define('MICROPUB_AUTHENTICATION_ENDPOINT', 'https://indieauth.com/auth')` - Define a custom authentication endpoint.
 * `define('MICROPUB_TOKEN_ENDPOINT', 'https://tokens.indieauth.com/token')` - Define a custom token endpoint
+* `define('MICROPUB_NAMESPACE', 'micropub/1.0' )` - By default the namespace for micropub is micropub/1.0.
+This would allow you to change this for your endpoint

 These configuration options can be enabled by setting them in the WordPress options table or will appear under General if you install the IndieAuth plugin.
 * `indieauth_authorization_endpoint` - if set will override MICROPUB_AUTHENTICATION_ENDPOINT for setting a custom endpoint
 * `indieauth_token_endpoint` - if set will override MICROPUB_TOKEN_ENDPOINT for setting a custom endpoint
 * `micropub_default_post_status` - if set, Micropub posts will be set to this status by default( publish, draft, or private ).
-Can also be set in the Writing settings.
+Can also be set on the settings page.

 == Frequently Asked Questions ==